domi-ninja/convex-drive/README.md

-# Google Drive App
+# Google Drive Convex Demo

-I built my own google drive in 4 days to test out [convex.dev](https://convex.dev).
+I built this in 4 days to test out [convex.dev](https://convex.dev).

 Try it out here: https://image-zero.vercel.app/

+- Drag & Drop upload
+- Folder support with a ton of features
+- Recursive ZIP download of everything

-`npm run dev` to run locally
+`pnpm dev` to run locally